-- The woman is the wife of a Syrian TV anchor in Egypt
+- The woman is the wife of a freelance TV anchor in Egypt

-- Her husband accuses Syrian intelligence of carrying out the alleged kidnapping
+- Her husband accuses Syrian intelligence agents of carrying out the alleged kidnapping

 - Police are investigating the origins of text messages allegedly from the kidnappers

-Thaer al-Nashef, who describes himself as a "political activist against the Syrian regime," said he believes the alleged kidnapping is the work of Syrian intelligence operating in the country.
+Thaer al-Nashef, who describes himself as a "political activist against the Syrian regime," said Friday he believed the kidnapping of his pregnant 25-year-old wife, Mona al-Gharib, was the work of Syrian intelligence agents operating in the country.

-There was no immediate response to the allegations from the Syrian government.
+There was no response from the Syrian government about the allegations.

-Egyptian police confirmed that al-Nashef filed a police report about his wife's disappearance.
+Egyptian police confirmed that al-Nashef filed a police report about his wife's disappearance on Friday.

 Al-Nashef said he was alerted to the alleged kidnapping by a text message.